MDEGroup/APIRecSys-AML/README.md

         be used with FOCUS.

     -   [ASE2021-FOCUS](./FOCUS/ASE2021-FOCUS): this folder contains the source implementation of FOCUS.
+       -   SH_S: the folder contains a smaller dataset ready for FOCUS.
+It consists of 200 Java projects.

 -   The directory [UPMiner_PAM](./UPMiner_PAM) contains the ARFF injector and the sub-datasets of 500 android apps that we used to evaluate PAM and FOCUS: